aws-amplify/docs/docs/start/getting-started/fragments/ios/add-api.md

 }
 ```

-Now when you run you application the data will be synced to your cloud backend automatically! 🎉
+Now when you run your application the data will be synced to your cloud backend automatically! 🎉

 ## Add a subscription